 Career as a South Carolina personal injury and workers' compensation attorney

-Jamie joined Chappell Smith & Arden after law school.
-His practice focuses on car accident claims, product liability claims, and workers’ compensation claims.
+After law school, Jamie joined a private law firm, where he gained years of valuable experience representing injured individuals.
+In 2023, Jamie joined SBLTV.
+His practice focuses on car accident claims, product liability claims, and workers' compensation claims.

 Jamie has had many proud moments as an attorney, but he's particularly proud of the cases in which he was able to develop a strong bond with his client.